Franklin89/Blog/input/posts/calling-javascript-inside-an-asp-net-core-application.md

 }
 ```

 Create a folder where all your server side JavaScript code will go.
 Then add a JavaScript file, for my example I used `./Node/carbone.js`.
 Inside this JavaScript file we export the methods that we want to be able to call from the C# code.
-We could add a thrid parameter for other options, for example for passing in the template.
-But for my small POC I used the simple example that was provided inside the `node_modules` folder.
+For my small POC I used the simple example template that was provided inside the `node_modules` folder.
+The JavaScript method call could be extended to also take in a third parameter with options such as template path or the file output name.

 ```JavaScript
 const carbone = require('carbone');